bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **What the hack is call, apply, bind in JavaScript**

-*Before start looking into call, apply, bind you should understand - how does “this” keyword works in JavaScript.
+*Before start looking into call, apply, bind you should understand - how does "this” keyword works in JavaScript.
 In…*dev.to<a href="https://dev.to/ritik_dev_js/what-the-hack-is-call-apply-bind-in-javascript-11ce" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **Mastering ‘this’ in JavaScript: Callbacks and bind(), apply(), call() - The New Stack**